CEA-MetroCarac/pyvsnr/README.md

  A python GPU-**CUDA** implementation (more performant on big images) is also available at [https://github.com/CEA-MetroCarac/pyVSNR](https://github.com/CEA-MetroCarac/pyVSNR) -->

 `pyvsnr` is a Python library for computing the Variational Signal-to-Noise Ratio (VSNR) in 2D images.
-It provides both CPU (numpy) and GPU (cupy) implementations for efficient computation.
+It provides both CPU (NumPy) and GPU (CuPy or CUDA) implementations for efficient computation.

 ## Installation